 The Service Code is a 3 digit value encoded into the magnetic stripe on the back of your credit and debit cards.
-Typical cards actually have two copies of this service code in the magstripe.
-It’s present in both Track 1 and Track 2, encoded to the immediate right of the expiration date in both cases.
+Typical cards actually have two copies of this service code in the magstripe, as it’s present in both Track 1 and Track 2.
+In both tracks, the service code is encoded to the immediate right of the expiration date in both cases.

 The Service Code is separate to and not to be confused with the Card Security Code.
 The latter is the CVC or CVV value you enter to verify the card when making an online purchase.
 The Card Security Code is effectively random, and is used to verify that the person making the transaction has a real card in front of them.
 On the other hand, the Service Code has a specific, well defined structure.